mcd500/arduino-commandliners/README.md

 CMSIS_DIR = $(TOOLS_DIR)/CMSIS/5.5.1
 ```

-The `9.2.1-1.1` and `5.5.1` differs depend on the Arduino version.
+The `9.2.1-1.1` and `5.5.1` differs depending on the Arduino version.

-Typically additional packages of `STM32` and  `CMSIS` are installed in location bellow after installing procedure of Arduino_Core_STM32.
+Typically additional packages of `STM32` and  `CMSIS` are in locations bellow after following install procedure of Arduino_Core_STM32.

 ```
 TOOLS_DIR = $(HOME)/.arduino15/packages/STM32/tools